awsdocs/amazon-s3-userguide/doc_source/walkthrough1.md

 ## Basics of buckets and folders<a name="walkthrough-background1"></a>

 The Amazon S3 data model is a flat structure: You create a bucket, and the bucket stores objects\.
 There is no hierarchy of subbuckets or subfolders, but you can emulate a folder hierarchy\.
-Tools like the Amazon S3 console can present a view of these logical folders and subfolders in your bucket, as shown in the following image\.
+Tools like the Amazon S3 console can present a view of these logical folders and subfolders in your bucket\.